JetBrains/kotlin-web-site/docs/topics/jvm/jvm-spring-boot-collections.md

 A common task with collections is to transform the collection elements from one type to another.
 Of course, Kotlin standard library provides a number of [transformation functions](https://kotlinlang.org/docs/collection-transformations.html) for such tasks.

-For instance, let’s transform a list of `Message` objects into a list of String objects which are composed by concatenating the `id` and the `text` body of the message.
+For instance, let's transform a list of `Message` objects into a list of String objects which are composed by concatenating the `id` and the `text` body of the message.
 For that, we can use `map()` function that applies the given lambda function to each subsequent element and returns the list of the lambda results:

 ```kotlin